lupin72/piergorelli.com/src/content/blog/10-tips-to-start-ui-design-with-focus.md

 Drawing inspiration doesn’t mean blindly copying; it means observing, analyzing, and understanding why a solution works.

+### Tip: Organize your inspiration
+Use a tool like **[Raindrop](https://raindrop.io/)** to organize your bookmarks visually and tag them for easy access.
+With Raindrop, you can:
+- Save websites, articles, and design galleries in a structured way.
+- Tag your bookmarks (e.g., "Typography", "UI Patterns") for quick filtering.
+- Create visual collections that make it easy to review and reference your inspiration.

 ### Resources:
 - [Awwwards](https://www.awwwards.com/)
 - [Dribbble](https://www.dribbble.com/)
 - [Behance](https://www.behance.net/)
 - [CSS Design Awards](https://www.cssdesignawards.com/)

 ---

 ## 4. Don’t fear the void: white space is your best ally